 - I don’t know all the products well enough, there are a few brands I’ve never seen a device from on ANY bike…ever.
 And I’ve seen a lot of bikes.

 - Sale prices can suddenly take a much better bike computer into this price category trumping any recommendation I might make.

-- Many of the Sub100 devices are 1990s-looking in terms of the case format, screen quality and I am not keen to recommend one of those.
+- Many of the Sub100 devices are 1990s-looking in terms of the case format, and screen quality and I am not keen to recommend one of those.
 Yet I appreciate some of you just want to record time, distance and speed – almost anything will do that (HINT: even your smartphone running STRAVA)

 BUT you REALLY CAN get a gem.
 You REALLY CAN get a discounted Lezyne for WELL under Eu/$/£100 and THAT WILL SUPPORT A POWER METER.
-You might not need power meter support that but that ability is an indication that the device will do a lot of other stuff that you will probably find useful.
+You might not need power meter support but that ability is an indication that the device will do a lot of other stuff that you will probably find useful.

 Look for a discounted Bryton, Polar, Sigma or Lezyne model that’s normally over £/$/Eu120 and heavily discounted.
 One day soonish a Garmin Edge 130 will hit this price point.
 You know what to do.